joesteinkamp/design-knowledge-base/1_Framework/Process/README.md

 #### [Listen](./6_Listen)

-In the listen phase, the final product is monitored to verify if the solution solves the problem, to find opportunity for quick iterations, and to find opportunity for the future. **Verify that the solution actually solves the problem.**
+In the listen phase, the final product is monitored to verify if the solution solves the problem, to find opportunity for quick iterations, and to find opportunity for the future. **Verify how well the solution solves the problem for everyone.**

 ![Design Process Diagram](./assets/Design-Process-Diagram.png)